ux-at-icfnext/cwig/pages/prototype/two-col/two-col-temp.md

 callout-body: Submit information on your events.
 We will then post your submission to this website.
 callout-link: Fill in a submission form
 callout-heading: Related Series
-related-resources:
+related-content: Header goes here Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor
+related__resources:
+  - link: Secondary Link
-  - related-resource: Secondary Link
+  - link: Secondary Link
+  - link: Secondary link that is a bit longer than most
-  - related-resource: Secondary Link
+  - link: Secondary Link
-  - related-resource: Secondary link that is a bit longer than most
+  - link: Secondary link that is a bit longer than most
-  - related-resource: Secondary Link
+  - link: Secondary Link
 featured-content:
   - link: Link
     desc: Description